Kobester-nz/cs732-techdemo/README.md

 # 1. Before you begin:
-0. Clone the code and navigate to angular-app folder for cs732 techdemo assignment: cd angular-app
+0. Clone the code (can use GitHub link: https://github.com/Kobester-nz/cs732-techdemo) and navigate to cs732-techdemo/angular-app folder for cs732 techdemo assignment: cd cs732-techdemo/angular-app
 1. Check node version:
     node -v
 2. Install correct version of node.js for angular: